dmasuda1116/Scraping/README.md

 5. Click the same place as login to go to My Page
 6. Get access token

-Make a copy of the access token as it will be used for set up.
+Save the access token somewhere as it will be used later.

 ### Install Python3